The best non-alcoholic and low-alcohol beer taste-tested 2024

 Another American brew, this time from Connecticut.
 This mixes Vienna malt, English and American hops to create a beer with lovely balance and an understated charm.
 Athletic Brewing Co. is a zero-alcohol beer specialist and its Wild IPA is also excellent.

 Dry Drinker (£18.48/8 x 335ml)

 This has a great malt character on the nose, something like digestive biscuits, then is citrussy and grassy on the palate.
 It actually tastes like an Adnams pale ale.
 I gave this to a friend, who didn’t realise it was alcohol-free.

 This has that characteristic banana smell that you get in a wheat beer.
 It’s certainly sweet but carries the sugar really well, especially when served over ice with a slice of lemon.
 Erdinger is widely available, so it’s a good friend if you’re driving to the pub.

 What's your favourite non-alcoholic beer?
-Share your suggestions in the comments below...
+Share your comments below...